ipopba - stock.adobe.com

 Read more about security in healthcare

-- Researchers at IoT security vendor Armis said the nine critical vulnerabilities affect the pneumatic tube systems used by many hospitals in North America.
+- Researchers at IoT security supplier Armis discover nine critical vulnerabilities that affect the pneumatic tube systems used by many hospitals in North America.